Werckmeister Harmonies: Plot

-The presence of the whale and the “Prince” stir up the masses.
-János overhears the circus master losing control of his faceless Prince, who is becoming drunk with his own voice of revolutionary dogma.
-The circus master disowns him.
-The Prince, now free, inflames the masses, and the people riot.
-The rioters are brutal.
-The rioters, holding clubs, march, then run, into a psychiatric hospital where dissidents opposing the regime are kept, drag them out of their beds and beat them.
-When the rioters finally find a helpless old naked patient, who is all skin and bones, and who looks like a “musulman” in a Nazi concentration camp, they see their impotent, sad and powerless selves and withdraw silently.
+The presence of the whale and the “Prince” stir up the crowd.
+János overhears the circus master losing control of his faceless Prince, who speaks (in Slovakian) through a translator of revolutions and ruins.
+The circus master is afraid of consequences and disowns him.
+The Prince, now free, inflames the mob who, holding clubs, march, then run into a hospital, drag inmates out of their beds and beat them.
+When the rioters finally find a helpless old naked patient, who is extremely emaciated, they withdraw silently.

 After the riot, János comes across the diary of a rioter.
 It explains that the rioters did not know what they were angry with; so they were angry at everything.
 Then it recounts the mob's horrendous rape of two post-office girls.
+On his way home, he witnesses from a distance a meeting between Tünde and a military officer.
+They depart together on a military vehicle to reclaim the town, accompanied by soldiers and a tank.

-János comes across his killed cobbler uncle Lajos, who got naively involved in the riot.
-János is told, by this cobbler's wife, to leave town at once for his own safety, as his name was on a list held by the rioters.
+János then comes across the body of Lajos, who was killed in the riot.
+János is told by Lajos's wife to leave for his own safety, as his name was on a list held by the rioters.
 János runs away on the railroad tracks but is intercepted by a helicopter.
 He finds himself committed to a mental institution with caged beds (a tool of the time for dealing with political dissidents).
-János appears drugged and broken.

-György, his composer uncle, is evicted from their house but gets to live in a shed in the garden whilst György's former wife, Tünde, with her new status as a collaborator, now occupies the big house with the police chief.

-György tells a vacant János, in the ward, that if he is released from the mental institution they can live contentedly together in the shed with his piano.
-György also mentions that he has re-tuned the piano so that is now like any other, a personal capitulation apparently abandoning any present hopes of reform.
-János just stares.
+When György visits him, János simply stares into the blank space and does not respond to György, who recounts to János what has happened since the riot.
+György has been evicted from their house but gets to live in a shed in the garden whilst his wife, Tünde, with her new status as a collaborator, now occupies the big house with the police chief.
+György tells János, in the ward, that, if he is released from the mental institution, they can live contentedly together in the shed with his piano.
+György also mentions that he has re-tuned the piano so that it is now like any other, a personal capitulation apparently abandoning any present hopes of reform.
+János just stares into the blank space.

-The film ends with György looking directly into the eye of the whale, then, walking away and looking back at the now sad and disheveled whale, whose “circus” was destroyed by the rioters the night before, its rotting carcass slowly enveloped by the fog which gets whiter and brighter.
-Warm bright sunlight returns.
+The film ends with György walking through the town square and looking directly into the eye of the abandoned whale, then walking away and looking back at the now sad and disheveled whale and the “circus” destroyed by the rioters the night before.
+The whale's rotting carcass is slowly enveloped by the thickening fog.